 Have you searched the Bible for answers to this question and found many scriptures that speak of God forgiving the sins of humankind?
 Hopefully, you understand the question.
 Without going too deep, if we read the Old Testament the high priests performed (blood) sacrifices for sins.

-Hebrews 9:22 And, according to the law of Moses, almost everything is [ceremonially] cleansed by blood, for there is no forgiveness [of sins] apart from the shedding of blood.
-(AUV)
+And, according to the law of Moses, almost everything is [ceremonially] cleansed by blood, for there is no forgiveness [of sins] apart from the shedding of blood.
+Hebrews 9:22 (AUV)

 There was a problem with this approach.
-In short, the problem was the high priests also had sinned.
-The solution: Jesus, the permanent high priest had NO sin, offered one sacrifice (himself) for all sin.
+In short, the problem was that the high priests also had sinned.
+The solution: Jesus, the permanent high priest who had NO sin, offered one sacrifice (himself) for all sin.

 “Who has no need, as do those high priests, to offer up daily sacrifices, first for his own sins, and then for those of the people: for this he [Jesus] did once for all, when he offered up himself.”
 Hebrews 7:27 (RKJNT)